 Vegan, organic, farm-to-table, etc. are familiar terms for healthy eating.
 These days, it is a common trend to see restaurants and cafes adapting to healthier ways of serving food.
 This is a great change that we hope continues to permeate our lives.

 The extreme commercialization of raw food materials has made us realise the importance of organic farming for a healthier lifestyle.
 We are well aware of the downside of eating adulterated foods, but we still refuse to take any healthy initiative for our own betterment.
 We blame our circumstances and changed lifestyle and are averse to take that extra effort for our well being and continue putting our health in jeopardy.

-Once inside, you will find tomato wines suspended above conference tables, shrubs and trees used as partitions for meeting spaces, bean sprouts grown under benches, crops & employees sharing the same space and much more.
+Once inside, you will find tomato wines suspended above conference tables, shrubs and trees used as partitions for meeting spaces, bean sprouts grown under benches, crops & employees sharing the same space and much more that are quite awakening.
 In short, the office building atmosphere bursts with freshness and energy.
-The nine storey office building has dedicated 1 Acre to green space that is taken care of by the employees themselves supported by a team of agricultural specialist.
+The nine-storey office building has dedicated 1 Acre to green space that is taken care of by the employees themselves supported by a team of agricultural specialist.

-The building uses both soil-based and hydroponic farming.
-Hydroponic farming is a method of growing plants using mineral nutrient solutions via water without soil.
+The building uses both soil-based and hydroponic farming which is a method of growing plants using mineral nutrient solutions via water without soil.
 It uses energy efficient lighting and advanced irrigation techniques.

 This kind of initiative will not only promote urban farming among regular people but will also support the future sustainability of farmers.